bbhorne/love-online/index.md

 #### who are we?

-our machines run on non-binary code. we write our scripts with the hope that they'll be rewritten, broken, torn and burned. we are...
+our machines run on nonbinary code. we write our scripts with the hope that they'll be rewritten, broken, torn and burned. we are...

 *Yuan* (pronouns (if you want) - twitter handle if you want - short desc)